top of page

 Animal assisted services - AAS

-Animal assisted education - AAE
+Animal-assisted education - AAE

-Animal assisted treatment - AAT
+Animal-assisted treatment - AAT

-Animal assisted support preograms - AASP
+Animal -assisted support programs - AASP

 Definition (IAHAIO whitepaper):

 It involves people with knowledge of the people and animals involved.
-Animal assisted services incorporate human-animal teams in formal human services such as Animal Assisted Treatment (AAT), Animal Assisted Education (AAE) or under certain conditions Animal Assisted Support Programs (AASP).
+Animal-assisted services incorporate human-animal teams in formal human services such as Animal-assisted treatment (AAT), Animal-assisted Education (AAE), or, under certain conditions, Animal-assisted Support Programs (AASP).
 Such services should be developed and implemented using an interdisciplinary approach.

 Our AAS courses